 Data represents the percentage of active non-registered physicians of all active physicians (family medicine physicians, specialists and total physicians) in Canada.
+Since 2019, specialists in Quebec have not included non-certified specialist physicians, who are licensed but who are not certified as specialists in their specialty of practice by the Royal College and/or the CMQ.
+This data is no longer available to CIHI.

-Scott's Medical Database, Canadian Institute for Health Information, with raw data provided by iMD (© 2023 iMD Health Global Corp.).
+Scott's Medical Database, Canadian Institute for Health Information, with raw data provided by OMP (© 2024 Canadian Medical Directory).